-In summary, we studied unconventional light-matter interactions between quantum emitters and the HN model, i.e., the simplest 1D structured bath featuring the non-Hermitian skin effect, and revealed the interplay between the non-Hermiticity of the bath and various interference effects of the emitters.
-We showed that giant emitters can exhibit exclusive energy growth, which is crucial in protecting their dynamics from unavoidable intrinsic dissipations of the system.
-Such a protection is not possible in the absence of the non-Hermitian skin effect nor with small emitters.
-The dynamics can be robust against several types of disorders, even if some results seem to require well-matched parameters.
-Unstable dynamics, however, always appear if the field of the HN model has a way to return to the emitters after being transferred away.
-This conclusion is verified with the so-called bosonic Kitaev chain, which can be mapped to two opposite HN models under specific conditions but always exhibit dynamical instability in the presence of (infinitely small) on-site disorders.
+In summary, we studied unconventional light-matter interactions between quantum emitters and the HN model, i.e., a minimal 1D structured bath that features the non-Hermitian skin effect, and revealed the interplay between the non-Hermiticity of the bath and various interference effects of the emitters.
+Our results showed that giant emitters can exhibit exclusive energy growth, which plays a crucial role in protecting the emitter dynamics from the unavoidable intrinsic dissipation of the system.
+Such protection is not possible in the absence of the non-Hermitian skin effect or with small emitters.
+We further showed that these dynamics are robust against several types of disorders, although some results seem to require well-matched parameters.
+However, unstable dynamics always appear when the field of the HN model can return to the emitters after being transferred away.
+This conclusion is verified with the BKC, which can be mapped to two opposite HN models under specific conditions but always exhibits dynamical instability in the presence of (infinitesimally small) on-site disorders.

-It is worth pointing out that the skin modes of the HN model, which inherit the nontrivial point-gap topology, show a \emph{topological} correspondence to two-dimensional integer quantum Hall states~\cite{Lee2019PRL}.
-However, these chiral modes still respect the conventional Bloch theorem, such that they are \emph{dynamically} distinct from the non-Hermitian skin modes which account for the directional field amplification.
-Indeed, the giant emitters show conventional self-interference effects (i.e., without the coupling matching condition) when they are coupled to the chiral boundary states of a two-dimensional Harper-Hofstadter lattice~\cite{Topo2023Vega}.
+It is worth noting that the skin modes of the HN model, which inherit the nontrivial point-gap topology, show a \emph{topological} correspondence to two-dimensional integer quantum Hall states~\cite{Lee2019PRL}.
+However, these two-dimensional chiral modes still obey the conventional Bloch theorem, such that they are \emph{dynamically} distinct from the non-Hermitian skin modes which are responsible for the directional field amplification.
+Indeed, giant emitters show conventional self-interference effects (i.e., without requiring the coupling matching condition) when they are coupled to the chiral boundary states of a two-dimensional Harper-Hofstadter lattice~\cite{Topo2023Vega}.

 The coupling matching condition considered in this paper is within reach of state-of-the-art experiments.
 In circuit quantum electrodynamics~\cite{Gu2017, Blais2021}, the coupling strength between quantum emitters, such as superconducting qubits and resonators, is typically determined by the design of the coupling elements, such as capacitors or inductors.
 The effective coupling strength can be tuned by adjusting parameters such as the size, spacing, or overlap of these elements~\cite{Coupler2021prapp}.
 Moreover, tunable and switchable coupling between two superconducting resonators can be mediated by an auxiliary coupler, such as a persistent current flux qubit~\cite{QubitCoupler2015} or a superconducting quantum interference device~\cite{SQUID2013prb}.
 Regarding the nonlocal coupling structures, there have been many proposals in which a single quantum emitter is able to interact with a lattice (e.g., a coupled-waveguide array) at multiple separate coupling points (see promising designs in, e.g., Refs.~\cite{LonghiGA,LKHpra2023}).